tx00-resources-en/activities/4-Reflection-Journal/README.md

 # Your Name, Week 34: 21/8 - 27/8

+## Reflection Journal
-1. Please use Kindly utilize this [template] for composing your weekly reflections.
+Please use utilize this [template] to write your weekly reflections.

-2. Peer assessment
+## Peer assessment

 Evaluate the performance of each member of your group.
 Remember to evaluate yourself as well!